 The difference between the temperature of the refrigerant going in to the evaporator inlet (the coil in temperature) and the refrigerant leaving the evaporator outlet (the coil out temperature) is called Superheat.
 When refrigerant is flowing through an evaporator, Superheat Control uses PID Control to keep the Superheat at a user-defined Superheat setpoint.
-Superheat Control positions the valve to increase or decrease refrigerant flow in an effort to keep the Superheat setpoint.
+Superheat Control positions the valve to increase or decrease refrigerant flow in an effort to keep the Superheat equal to a user-defined Superheat setpoint.